ismaelBZ/jsDioPublicandoPortifolio/Readme.txt

 -> Create main = is/main.js
 -> Add the scripts in HTML
 -> Configure the HTML content and Tags
--> Configure the JSON to Match the tags in html and fill this content
+-> Configure the JSON to Match the tags in html
+-> Modify the main.js to update the html with json's info